|

 (private & hidden) instance dateEncoding.
 The value found there is

-year*100*100 + month*100 + day (which makes magnitude-like comparison of
+year*100*100 + month*100 + day

-Do not depend on the internal representation.
+Do not depend on the internal representation -

 The old representation used days since 1st Jan.
 1901 internally -